Profile

 At a national level, I serve as Co-Chair of the Mindfulness in Medical Education (MiME) Special Interest Group for the Association for the Study of Medical Education (ASME), working to advance mindfulness scholarship in medical education.

-I live in Durham, UK with my family.
+I currently live in Durham, UK with my family.

 See below for information on why I have become a mindfulness educator.